-Ensure you have adequate Travel Insurance for your trip.
+Ensure you have adequate travel insurance for your trip.
 You can get a free quote with our partners at World Nomads by clicking here.

-What to pack for the Silk Road
+What to pack for Silk Road Travel

 You will be travelling across a very varied landscape, which will include scorching desert and cool mountainous terrain, so you need to pack for all eventualities.
 The key is to have plenty of layers.
 The weather will differ depending on what time of year you travel, so do some research first and pack accordingly.

 Recommended packing list for silk Road Travel

 - A well-fitting backpack

 - A good guidebook